Tyil/school-2016-2017/ewrite/tutorial.md

 can actually use it, you should do some configuration.

 #### Chrooting
-Before we get to the configuration part, we should `chroot` into the system.
+Before we get to the configuration part, we should [`chroot`][wikipedia-chroot] into the system.
 This allows you to enter your new Funtoo installation before it can properly boot.
 If your system ever breaks and you are unable to boot into it anymore, you can redo the mounting section of this guide and this chrooting section to get into it and resolve your issues.

 The chrooting requires a couple extra mounts, so the chroot can interface with the hardware provided by the system above it: